UC Essay Examples – Personal Insight Questions 1-8

 UC Example Essay:

-I realized quickly that my creativity could have this extracurricular quality no matter where I went.
+I realized quickly that the ability to combine seemingly disparate disciplines was my creative power, and that I could apply it to just about anything.
 In my high school’s annual Physics-in-the-Raw Competition, I used famous chase scenes from my favorite black and white movies (I’m a big fan of Vertigo and Chinatown) and pulled all the data I could from the movies themselves to crunch the numbers and show whether or not the actual chase would have played out like that in real life.
 I even filmed shot-for-shot remakes on my phone using Matchbox cars—in black and white, of course.
 My AP Physics teacher never stopped laughing, even as they noted that my calculations were correct.
 I was the first 11th grader to win the competition in the school’s history, and I have my creativity to thank for it.

-I’ve expressed interest in both English and Physics as a double major, but I’m excited to talk to my future advisers about what might be possible for me in Interdisciplinary Studies.
-When I let myself think creatively, I wonder about the possibility of bringing ballet back into my life—and what it might look like to combine my love of physics with the beauty of dance and literature, all on the UC campus.
+I’ve expressed interest in both Film and Physics as a double major, but I’m excited to talk to my advisor about an Interdisciplinary major as well.
+When I let myself think creatively, I wonder what it might look like to combine my love of physics with the beauty of film, all on the UC campus.

 Analysis:

-Here’s a cheeky example from a dream student whose only obstacle in life is that they didn’t really like ballet.
-I wrote this essay as a way to show you how you can quickly combine story with concrete elements.
+Here’s a cheeky UC essay example from a dream student whose only obstacle in life is that they didn’t really like ballet.
+I wrote this essay as a way to show you how you can quickly incorporate concrete elements into a story.
 Look at how we jump into the essay.
 The first sentence I actually typed was “Creativity is one of my favorite things about me,” and then deleted it after I wrote the rest of the paragraph.
 I realized quickly that it was a placeholder for what I was attempting to show throughout the rest of the essay.
 If you find yourself writing bland or empty sentences like that in your UC essays, you should delete them, too.

 Then, look at what happens along the way.
-I try to list vivid-yet-concrete examples of my creativity (I knew how to turn on a dime, I could jump over a slide tackle faster than anyone else, and I never took it that seriously when we lost), and then I take what I learned about myself (that I have an “extracurricular sense” of creativity) and show the achievement that best showcases that sensibility on display: I was the first 11th grader to win the school physics competition because I’m so creative.
-I don’t need to over-explain the connection: it’s there for my readers and they can easily see how the experience in the first paragraph leads to the second experience.
+I try to list vivid-yet-concrete examples of my creativity (I knew how to turn on a dime, I could jump over a slide tackle faster than anyone else, and I never took it that seriously when we lost), and then I take what I learned about myself (my ability to combine different disciplines) and discuss the achievement that best showcases it: I was the first 11th grader to win the school physics competition because I’m so creative.
+I don’t need to over-explain the connection: it’s there for my readers.
+They can easily see how the experience in the first paragraph leads to the second experience.

-Finally, I take the chance to project myself onto the UC Campus by talking earnestly about an interest I have in the Interdisciplinary B.A.
-This moment is effective because I’m not promising anything or using overextended language to build a fake version of myself on campus, but because it makes sense that this type of student would be interested in this type of major.
+Finally, I take the chance to project myself onto the UC campus by talking earnestly about an interest I have in film, physics, and the Interdisciplinary B.A.
+This moment is effective because I’m not promising anything or using overextended language to build a fake version of myself on campus, and because it makes sense that this type of student would be interested in this type of major.
 I demonstrate that I’ve done some research and that I’m thinking critically about how I would fit in on campus.

 If I edited this essay into another version, and I had another set of accomplishments to showcase, I would skip talking about the Interdisciplinary major and talk instead about that third accomplishment.